pushpj/john-crickett-challenges-solutions/README.md

 # john-crickett-challenges-solutions
-This repository provides solutions to the John Crickett Coding Challenges.
+I will be trying to add solutions to the John Crickett Coding Challenges (https://codingchallenges.fyi) here.
+Will try my best to be consistent here :)

+1. Build Your Own WC (https://codingchallenges.fyi/challenges/challenge-wc)